zdevaty/go-eliona-api-client/docs/AssetsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListenAssetsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListenAssetRequest struct via the builder pattern

 Name | Type | Description  | Notes